At a Glance: Best 1-4x Scopes

 Monstrum Alpha Series 1-4×24 FFP Rifle Scope

 This 1-4x scope offers all the features a budget-minded beginner shooter needs.
-This scope ships with 30mm mounting rings.
+This rifle scope ships with 30mm mounting rings.
 They sit medium-high on a flat top rail.
 Even with harder recoil, the scope won’t move.
 The scope also includes spring-loaded flip-up lens caps which keep the scope glass protected and a honeycomb kill flash to decrease the glare.
 Like most others, this scope is made from aircraft-grade aluminum.
 The tube is nitrogen-filled to prevent fogging.
 The scope is also water-resistant.

 The Alpha series is 9 inches long with a 30mm tube and weighs 16oz.
 It is also shockproof in case you are rough with your equipment.
 The turrets have ½ MOA clicks and a gnarly finish for good grip even with wet or oily hands.
 The clicks are audible but if you have hearing protection on you can actually go by feel.
 This 1-4x scope has an illuminated reticle with a battery and brightness settings next to the turrets.